digitalajf/Quadtree/README.md

 contains:
 - Quadtree.java
 - AABB.java
-- Main.java (windowed simulator for testing - not needed for normal use.)
+- Tester.java (windowed simulator for testing - not needed for normal use.)

 usage:
 - Create array of AABB objects